factorial-io/tobey/README.md

 ### Skipping auto discovery of well known resources

-Tobey will by default automatically discover and use a sitemap if one is available to enhance the spidering process.
+Tobey will by default automatically discover and use a sitemap if one is available to enhance the crawling process.
 The same applies to robots.txt.
 If this is discovered it will be used to check if a resource is allowed to be downloaded.